sumankar123/week7/README.md

   * Perform some basic user testing.
 Have other people use your app and receive feedback on usability
   * Keep your feature set small, so you'll have time to polish the app

+Other than the above requirements, you're encouraged to be creative and create something you're proud of.
+It can be as simple or as complex as you want, and it should be high quality.

 ## Assignment Requirements

 Above are the requirements for the project.
 For this week however, you'll need to create a plan for your project.
 More details are to come, but you'll need to create a pull request with the following:

 * The name of your project
-* An elevator pitch (a paragraph about what your project does)
+* An elevator pitch (a paragraph about what your project does).
+Be sure to address:
+  * Who will use your project
+  * The value that your project will provide to the end user
 * [Wireframes](https://en.wikipedia.org/wiki/Website_wireframe) to help visualize what your project will look like
+  * These wireframes do not have to be high-fidelity.
+You're free to use boxes, hand drawings, etc.
 * A list of dependencies you'll be using for your project (npm modules, APIs, Firebase, etc.)
-  * This is subject to change, but listing your dependencies will help you visualize the complexity of the project
+  * This list will likely change as you work on your project, but listing your dependencies will help you visualize the complexity of the project
 * A list of tasks that need to be completed for your project
   * Example list of tasks for the Star Wars films example:
     * Setup `create-react-app` scaffold